jefreybulla/insider-trading-signal/DATA.md

 - size_vs_cap = dollar_value / market_cap_t-1
 - is_10b5_1 = 0 or 1 (0 = open-market/discretionary, 1 = 10b5_1 plan)

-10b5_1 is a pre-arranged trading plan.
-These purchases are often often less informative than open-market (discretionary) trades.

 ### Computing side
 - Use NONDERIV_TRANS file
 - In SECURITY_TITLE find "COMMON" stock transactions